Back to all posts

 Your project’s environment is a major factor in this decision.
 Foam core is strictly an indoor material.
 Its paper surface is susceptible to moisture, and even high humidity can cause it to warp or peel over time.
 It’s perfect for climate-controlled spaces like offices, classrooms, and convention halls.
 Gator board, on the other hand, is much more resilient.
 Its exterior resists water, making it a far better choice for areas with fluctuating humidity or for short-term, sheltered outdoor use.
 While it’s not a permanent outdoor sign, it can handle the demands of a covered entryway or a busy retail floor much better than foam core, making it a more versatile option for wide format displays.

-Comparing the Costs of Gator Board and Foam Core
+How Much Do Gator Board and Foam Core Cost?

 When you’re planning a project, the budget is always a key consideration.
 It’s easy to look at the price tags of gator board and foam core and immediately lean toward the cheaper option.
 But the true cost isn’t just about the initial purchase price; it’s about finding the best value for your specific needs.
 A sign that needs to be replaced after one use might end up costing you more in the long run than a more durable option would have from the start.